oarodriguez/selenium-apps/README.md

-# python-project
+# seleniumapps

-A template for your Python project.
-It uses Poetry as a dependency manager and Apache 2.0 as its license.
+A collection of apps that the use Selenium library.

 ## Installation of dependencies

 Dependencies are managed by [poetry][poetry], so poetry should be installed in the system.
 In the project root directory, execute

 ```shell
 poetry install